MarcoCrepaldi-iit/mOISC-dRISC/README.md

 This is an open source implementation of a multi-One Instruction Set Processor (mOISC) or dynamic Reduced Instruction Set Computer (dRISC) based on 14 execution modes, for microcontroller applications.

-This repository comprises a basic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.
+This repository comprises a basic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler and a proof-of-concept microarchitecture written in VHDL. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.

 ###### <strong>A full machine description (registers included) is available in the first comments of the file `m.py`</strong>.